voxpelli/node-format-microformat/README.md

 ## Used in

-* [webpage-micropub-to-github](https://github.com/voxpelli/webpage-micropub-to-github) – a self-hosteable Micropub endpoint that publishes posts to Jekyll sites by committing them to a GitHub repository
+* [webpage-micropub-to-github](https://github.com/voxpelli/webpage-micropub-to-github) – a self-hosteable Micropub endpoint that publishes posts to Jekyll sites by committing them to their GitHub repositories